2010 redistricting of French legislative constituencies

 The Constitutional Council of France approved the redistricting of electoral boundaries in February 2010 to reflect France's changing demographics.
+This was the twelfth redistricting to have taken place.
 The population ratio between the most populated and least populated constituencies was reduced from the 1986 redistricting results of 1:3.6 to 1:2.
 In effect, the number of seats increased in areas held by the centre-right coalition led by Union for a Popular Movement at the expense of the Socialist-led centre-left coalition.
 The 2010 redistricting process not only brought down the rule of two deputies per department to one, it also created eleven constituencies for French residents overseas.

 Demographic differences

 After the redistricting effort of 1986, the 577 constituencies of the National Assembly of France were distributed among the departments of France.
 Constituencies were divided in proportion to their population, based on 1986 census figures, each consisted of roughly 108,000 inhabitants.
 In theory, the number of total constituencies located within a department is supposed to be proportional to the larger population within that department compared to the total population of France.
 In total, there are 101 departments, which are grouped into 22 metropolitan and five overseas regions.
 However, using French Republican tradition, each department had to have at least two constituencies regardless of population.
 This, however, distorted the proportionality of national representation, with 23 departments being under-represented (including five of the "two deputies" departments) and 28 departments over-represented.
 Effectively, 51 out of 101 departments were poorly represented based on the results of the then-most recent census.

 For instance, judging by representation in the National Assembly, the vote of someone in Lozère was worth more than three times the vote of someone in Bouches-du-Rhône; three votes in Saône-et-Loire were worth five votes in Réunion; and three votes in Moselle were equivalent to five Haute-Garonne.
 The 25 most populous departments – which together held more than 50% of the French population – had one deputy in the National Assembly for every 114,512 inhabitants, while the 25 least populated departments had one deputy for every 80,220 inhabitants.
 This results in a ratio between the most and the least populated of 143 to 100, or, five residents for the smaller departments are worth seven resident in the major departments.
 The situation was exacerbated by demographic trends in the 1990s and their resulting disparities within departments.
 Notably, in the Var, the population of the 1st constituency (the southern city of Toulon) was 73,946 inhabitants while that of the 6th constituency (Brignoles) was 180,153 inhabitants, resulting in a ratio of 1 to 2.44.
 These causes result in the most extreme expression of representational inequality, where the votes of two people living in the least-populated constituency of France (excluding overseas France), Lozère's 2nd constituency, weigh as much as eleven people in the most populous constituency, Val-d'Oise's 2nd constituency.